Agnes Mathilde Wergeland — UW Prof in 1902

 As history department chair at UW, she remained in Laramie until her untimely death at the age of 57.
 She spoke five languages and taught both French and Spanish at UW as well as history, following the UW practice of offering as many courses as possible utilizing the broad backgrounds of the early faculty members.

-Dr. Wergeland wrote to friends that she had found a favorite place at UW, the library, which was then located in Old Main.
-Founder of the library, and its first librarian, was Dr. Hebard, who was sort of a jill-of-all-trades on the UW faculty at the time.
+Wergeland wrote to friends that she had found a favorite place at UW, the library, which was then located in Old Main.
+Founder of the library, and its first librarian, was Hebard, who was sort of a "jill-of-all-trades" on the UW faculty at the time.
 No doubt Hebard had played a role in selecting Wergeland to fill a UW vacancy.

 UNTHINKABLE TO WED